How to Spy on Competitor Ads: Complete 2025 Framework

 Save landing pages and UTM links to map funnels fast

-- Traffic sources
+Traffic sources and audience splits

-Use each platform strategically:
+3. Use each ad platform strategically

-- Meta reveals creative patterns
+Meta reveals creative patterns and high-volume angles

-Validate your ideas with real data instead of guessing.
+Use these signals to validate your ideas with real data instead of guessing.

 Go beyond ad libraries: how to use Trendtrack to boost ROAS